-The extensive range of sports offered includes Rugby, Football, Futsal, AFL, Hockey, Indoor Hockey, Cricket, Netball, Basketball, Rowing, Athletics, Cross-Country, Swimming, Water Polo, Tennis, Squash, Softball, Sailing and Snow Sports.
+The extensive range of sports offered includes Rugby, Football, Futsal, AFL, Hockey, Netball, Basketball, Rowing, Athletics, Cross Country, Swimming, Waterpolo, Tennis, Squash, Sailing and Snowsports.
 The school also runs an annual snowsports competition in the Snowy Mountains called the Redlands Cup.

 Students are graded into appropriate teams and fitness and skill training sessions are held twice a week.
 Participation is mandatory in representative sport for Years 5 through 12.
 Team coaches come from a variety of backgrounds including teachers, senior students, professionals and ex-students.
 All specialise in their sport.

-Parents are encouraged to assist the MIC of each individual sport by supporting the Friends of Groups (FOGs).
+Parents are encouraged to assist the delivery of each individual sport by supporting the Friends of Groups (FOGs).

-Basketball, Cricket, Indoor Hockey, Rowing, Sailing, Swimming, Tennis, Touch Football, Waterpolo
+Basketball, Rowing, Sailing, Swimming, Tennis, Touch Football, Waterpolo

 AFL, Football, Gymnastics, Hockey, Netball, Rugby, Snowsports, Tennis